LogtalkDotOrg/logtalk3/manuals/sources/devtools/linter.rst

 -  Lambda expression with parameter variables used elsewhere in a clause
 -  Singleton variables
 -  If-then-else and soft cut control constructs without an else part
+-  If-then-else and soft cut control constructs where the test is a unification between a variable and a ground term
+-  Missing parenthesis around if-then-else and disjunction control constructs in the presence of cuts in the first argument
 -  Cuts in clauses for multifile predicates
 -  Missing cut in repeat loops
 -  Possible non-steadfast predicate definitions